dieselfox1/fincommerce/docs/features/high-performance-order-storage/guide-large-store.md

 ### Enable synchronization, keeping posts authoritative

-Just like in the previous phases, you'll want to enable synchronization while still using the WordPress posts storage as order storage.
-As usual, do this by going to **FinCommerce > Settings > Advanced > Features** and making sure that **Use the WordPress posts tables** is selected as the order data storage.
+Just like in the previous phases, you'll want to enable synchronization while still using the finpress posts storage as order storage.
+As usual, do this by going to **FinCommerce > Settings > Advanced > Features** and making sure that **Use the finpress posts tables** is selected as the order data storage.

 This will make sure that orders will start appearing in the HPOS tables, and that existing orders will stay up to date.